Lovers and Losers

-Side two shifts toward the "losers" of the title, opening with "Loser of the Year," a talking blues track that laments personal failings with equal parts humor and resignation.
-The album closes with the novelty divorce anthem "She Got the Gold Mine (I Got the Shaft)," a tongue-in-cheek finale that has become one of Paycheck's most quoted song titles.

-While the record revisits familiar Paycheck themes of alcohol, regret, and romantic dysfunction while critics also noted that it was carried by sincerity and strong performances rather than innovation.

 Critical reception

-Lovers and Losers received mixed-to-positive reviews from critics, many of whom acknowledged the album's return to traditional country values, even as they questioned its originality.
+Lovers and Losers received mixed-to-positive reviews from critics.
 Bill Robertson of The StarPhoenix called it a return to "the fold of the drinkers and the forgiven," describing the songs as consistent, if not groundbreaking, and noting that "these tunes just maintain the standards."
 Jim McNulty of the Edmonton Journal agreed that the album worked well as a country release, but found some of the lyrics tired and formulaic, writing that Paycheck "has covered some of this ground once too often."

-Christopher Evans of the Orlando Sentinel offered one of the more negative takes, criticizing the lyrics as trite and the humor as ineffective, and suggesting Paycheck had run out of creative options.
-On the other hand, Patti Fanning of The Boston Globe viewed the album as a thoughtful recalibration: "a tamer, more sedate Paycheck looking back at the wilder times with a hard-won comprehension of the value of loyalty and love."
+Christopher Evans of the Orlando Sentinel criticized the lyrics as "trite" and the humor as ineffective, suggesting Paycheck had run out of creative options.
+Patti Fanning of The Boston Globe viewed the album as a thoughtful recalibration: "a tamer, more sedate Paycheck looking back at the wilder times with a hard-won comprehension of the value of loyalty and love."